bkw777/NODE_DATAPAC/README.md

 <!--
 ## New Replacement PCB
-Uses all the same through-hole parts, fits in the original enclosure, improves the trace routing a little, for example moving that VCC line away from that screw head, gnd traces replaced by pours, thicker and all the same size vcc lines, decoupling caps, silkscreen.
+Uses all the same through-hole parts, fits in the original enclosure, improves the trace routing a little, for example moving that VCC line away from that screw head, GND traces replaced by zone fills, thicker and all the same size vcc lines, decoupling caps, silkscreen.
 There is not much reason to build this instead of a MiniNDP.
 Even if you had an original DATAPAC that was corroded by the battery, it would be easier and more history-preserving to just repair the corroded traces with bodge wires since all the parts are so big and simple.
 ![](PCB/out/NODE_DATAPAC_256K_bkw.svg)
 ![](PCB/out/NODE_DATAPAC_256K_bkw.top.jpg)